Volunteers

 Purchase, request donations and coordinate food needs for the party.
 Oversees food, setup, donations pickup and the volunteer schedule for the day and night of the event.

-Prizes team – Sarah Buller, Cathy Lu
+Prizes team – one open, Cathy Lu

 Do you like to shop?
 There is a big budget for many great prizes the grads can win and you can start shopping online and/or in person right away to take advantage of discounts to get the best buys throughout the year.
 This team purchases the prizes and bring them to the event when we set up.
 Shopping sales online and in-person as needed.
 Sets up the prize room display on the day of the event.